Feeding estimate: breed, weight & stage

 How many calories does my dog need per day?

-What is RER for dogs?
+What is resting energy requirement (RER) for dogs?

 How do I convert calories to cups of dog food?